pengfei99/hadoopCluster/docs/hadoop_with_kerberos/Configure_hadoop_client_with_kerberos.md

 ## Configure the hadoop client

-You will need to edit three config file in `/opt/hadoop/hadoop-3.3.6/etc/hadoop`:
+You will need to edit three configuration files in `/opt/hadoop/hadoop-3.3.6/etc/hadoop`:
 - core-site.xml
 - hdfs-site.xml
 - yarn-site.xml

-Below templates are the minimum example for the client to work, for extra features you need to add more config:
+Below file templates are the minimum example for the client to work, for extra features you need to add more config:

 ### core-site.xml example